reeshub/pc-sprint/README.md

 ![3D Render of PC-SPRINT v2](PC-SPRINT%20v2/render.png)

-First, a quick history lesson.
+To understand why and how, we'll start with a quick history lesson.

-In 2014 fellow VCFed forum user [Sergey Kiselev](https://github.com/skiselev), author of various high profile 8088 and Z80 hardware projects, analysed the PC-SPRINT and [observed](http://www.vcfed.org/forum/showthread.php?41940-IBM-XT-cpu-upgrade&p=319044#post319044) that it didn't reduce the clock speed when the system was performing DMA activity, which would account for the stability issues.
-Presumably Retro Canada was not aware of this thread when building their own PC-SPRINT 3 years later.
-Sergey went on to design and release his own solution, the [Turbo 8088](References/Turbo%208088%20-%20Schematic.pdf), based on his [Xi 8088](http://www.malinov.com/Home/sergeys-projects/xi-8088) ISA processor board.
+In 2014 fellow VCFed forum user [Sergey Kiselev](https://github.com/skiselev), author of various high profile 8088 and Z80 hardware projects, analysed the PC-SPRINT and [observed](http://www.vcfed.org/forum/showthread.php?41940-IBM-XT-cpu-upgrade&p=319044#post319044) that it didn't reduce the clock speed when the system was performing DMA activity.
+[DMA or "Direct Memory Access"](https://en.wikipedia.org/wiki/Direct_memory_access) is a way for devices to read and write directly to RAM, bypassing the CPU.
+If the device in question isn't designed to take account of the CPU running at a different clock speed to the rest of the system this can result in potential problems.
+Based on this, Sergey went on to design and release his own solution, the [Turbo 8088](References/Turbo%208088%20-%20Schematic.pdf), based on his [Xi 8088](http://www.malinov.com/Home/sergeys-projects/xi-8088) ISA processor board.

 In 2019, yet another VCFed forum user, inmbolmie, [decided to build one](http://www.vcfed.org/forum/showthread.php?70923-IBM-5160-overclock-Sergey%92s-way), as well as fixing some bugs in Sergey's design.
 The updated version was dubbed the [Turbo8088 v2](References/turbo8088%20v2.pdf).
 The board was successfully tested in a 5160 at up to 25MHz giving an 8.33MHz CPU clock speed.
 Over this speed various problems were reported.

 ![inmbolmie Sergey Turbo8088 PCB](References/inmbolmie/sergey_prototype_pcb_rotated.jpg)

 My problem with the Turbo8088 is that it's a large design that adds a lot of components and complexity, owing to that fact that it's based on the way that the 5160 generates its clock signals, which is different to the 5150.
-I don't want to tread on Sergey's toes as he is very talented when it comes to electronics and system design but I decided to see whether it would be possible to incorporate the DMA signals Sergey identified, making for a simple and compact package.
+I don't want to tread on Sergey's toes as he's one of the best when it comes to systems architecture and electronics but I decided to see whether it would be possible to incorporate the DMA signals Sergey identified into the PC-SPRINT, making for a simple and compact hybrid solution.

 I believe that I have succeeded in this, and my new and improved PC-SPRINT v2 is currently in the prototyping and testing phase.